-Two output indicators, which are O.3 (CAP beneficiaries) and O.34 (hectares under environmental practices), are only used for the effective monitoring, communication and evaluation of the CAP, and are neither planned nor used for performance clearance.
-For this reason, the one-to-one relationship between an intervention and an output indicator does not apply to these two indicators.
-Both indicators belong to the core list of indicators listed in Annex XIV to Regulation (EU) 2021/2115 (SPR) to be reported to the EP and Council pursuant to Article 142 of that Regulation.
+Two, O.3 (CAP beneficiaries) and O.34 (hectares under environmental practices), are necessary for the effective monitoring, communication and evaluation, but they are not used for clearance and they are not planned.
+Both belong to the core list of indicators listed in Annex XIV to Regulation (EU) 2021/2115 (SPR) to be reported to the EP and Council pursuant to Article 142 of that Regulation.